GALAXx001/DSTA-MindAR-Template/README.md

-# [Brainhack test]
+# Brainhack test

 A brief description of what this project does and who it's for.

-# Hi, I'm Tautau! 👋
+# Hi, I'm Ryan! 👋

 ## 🚀 About Me

-I love 3SG Hamizam
+I like to learn new things

 ## 🛠 Skills

-Calling other people
+-AutoDesk Inventor
+-AutoCAD
+-Solidworks
+-MasterCAM